Articles

 Webflow's visual design excellence

 Webflow continues to excel at enabling high-quality, visually distinctive websites.
-In 2025, the platform is frequently used to build award-winning sites with rich interactions and animations.
-The acquisition of GreenSock (makers of the GSAP animation library) in 2024 has further strengthened Webflow's animation capabilities, and the upcoming Interactions 3.0 release is expected in the near future.
+The platform is frequently used to build sites with rich interactions and animations.
+The acquisition of GreenSock (makers of the GSAP animation library) in 2024 has been fully realized with Webflow Interactions with GSAP, now available to all users at no additional cost.
+Features like SplitText, ScrollTrigger, staggered animations, and reusable interaction presets significantly strengthen Webflow's animation capabilities.

-For designers seeking pixel-perfect implementation without coding, Webflow remains unmatched.
+For designers seeking pixel-perfect implementation without coding, Webflow remains one of the strongest options available.
 The Designer allows granular control over every aspect of a website's appearance while generating clean, semantic code under the hood.

 Webflow's content management for marketing teams

 Webflow's CMS has matured into a powerful system for marketing websites.
-The ability to define custom content types visually makes it accessible to non-developers, while recent improvements like individual CMS item publishing and draft modes have streamlined editorial workflows.
+The ability to define custom content types visually makes it accessible to non-developers, while recent improvements like individual CMS item publishing, draft modes, and the next-gen CMS with Content Delivery APIs announced at Webflow Conf 2025 have streamlined editorial workflows.

 For marketing teams, Webflow offers an ideal balance: developers and designers can build templates and design systems, while content creators can safely update the site without breaking layouts.
 This collaboration-friendly approach is a major selling point for organizations with mixed technical and marketing teams.